Certified Machinery & Equipment Appraisals

 In today’s economy, the value of tangible assets is questioned at almost every turn.
 From financing to insurance to buy/sell agreements, entrepreneurs and their advisors need a value that will hold up to scrutiny with lenders, buyers, IRS, the courts and others.

 Cole & Company, Inc.’s Machinery and Equipment Appraisal Service can provide you with a defensible Certified Machinery & Equipment Appraisal Report that will hold up to scrutiny with the IRS, lenders, and others.
-Our appraisals meet the element of a qualified appraisal pursuant to the SBA’s Standard Operating Procedure for lending purposes and AICPA’s Standards of Valuations #1 for CPA’s.
+Our equipment appraisals meet the element of a qualified appraisal pursuant to the SBA’s Standard Operating Procedure for lending purposes and AICPA’s Standards of Valuations #1 for CPA’s.
 Needless to say, a Certified Machinery & Equipment Appraisal Report that is USPAP compliant is of the utmost importance to protect you from unsubstantiated and inaccurate values.

 Some of the more common uses of a Certified Appraisal include:

 - Retirement Planning